 The Windows Subsystem for Linux (WSL) is available as a feature on Windows 10 and out-of-the-box supports Ubuntu running within Windows.
 This is the simplest option if you have Windows 10 (1709 or later) installed (see Settings -> System -> About).
 It also requires the installation of XMing or VcXsrv.
-Microsoft also announced in May 2019 that WSLv2 will incorporate the Linux kernel directly within Windows, so as to delivery significant performance gains and support more applications.
+Microsoft also released WSLv2 in May 2020 to incorporate the Linux kernel directly within Windows, so as to deliver significant performance gains and support more applications.

 To get started: